acorcutt/next-apollo-provider/README.md

 ### Create from an ApolloClient settings object

 Provide an ApolloClient settings object to customise the connection.
 You should not set `initialState` and `ssrMode` they will be automatically attached.
 All other options are supported including networkInterfaces and middleware.
+By default an ApolloClient will be created and reused across requests for each unique `networkInterface.uri` provided, you can supply an additional `name` property if you need multiple clients and settings per endpoint.

 ```
 import nextApolloProvider from 'next-apollo-provider';